After dark years, lights coming back on for Iraqi cinema

 The heyday of the industry came in the 1970s, when the government established its first theatre, allocated more funds for full-length movies and attracted Arab filmmakers to help.

-The first technicolor film was produced in this period, “The Head”, directed by Faisal al-Yassiri, who is one of those to have benefited from the government’s latest funding.
+The first technicolour film was produced in this period, “The Head”, directed by Faisal al-Yassiri, who is one of those to have benefited from the government’s latest funding.

 Iraqi civil servant Mohammed Mahdi, 40, said his mother recalls going to the cinema to watch mainly Egyptian romances with their father, leaving the children with their grandmother.